Staged Dyno Results for 2010 MazdaSpeed3

 AutoExe 2010+ Mazda 3 Street Coilovers shown above.

-Upgraded suspension arm bushings can give you better feedback with less deflection or give but the trade off is a more vibration into your Mazda due to the increased stiffness.
+Upgraded suspension arm bushings can give you better feedback with less deflection or give, but the trade-off is more vibration into your Mazda due to the increased stiffness.
 A commonly upgraded bushing is the front control arms.
 The advantage of the front control arm bushings is less deflection in the bushings making the steering response faster since the bushings have less give.
-The upgrade bushings also help in launching the car from a standstill by decreasing or eliminating wheel hop.
+The upgraded bushings also help in launching the car from a standstill by decreasing or eliminating wheel hop.
 I recommend looking at our tech article on urethane bushings to get more information.

 H&R Swaybars above